 What is the Fellowship Program at the New-York Historical Society?

-The Fellowship Program at the New-York Historical Society is a highly competitive and selective program, intended to provide scholars at various times during their careers with access to the collections of the Library and Museum of the New-York Historical Society.
+The Fellowship Program at the New-York Historical Society is highly competitive and selective, intended to provide scholars at various times during their careers with access to the collections of the Library and Museum.
 The collections, established in 1804, comprise an unparalleled resource for the use of primary documents and objects of material culture.
-Recognized widely for the distinguished nature of its exhibitions and programs, the Society has long been recognized as one of the premier institutions in the nation for the study of American history.
-The fellowship program includes short-term fellowships for brief, non-residential consultation of the collections, as well as long-term fellowships directed at scholars in various stages of their professional careers
+Recognized widely for the distinguished nature of its exhibitions and programs, New-York Historical has long been recognized as one of the premier institutions in the nation for the study of American history.
+The fellowship program includes short-term fellowships for brief, non-residential consultation of the collections, as well as resident fellowships.

 What fellowships are available?

-The Patricia D. Klingenstein Library at the New-York Historical Society currently offers a variety of fellowships:
+The Patricia D. Klingenstein Library and the Center for Women's History at the New-York Historical Society currently offer a variety of fellowships:

 Andrew W. Mellon Fellowships in Women's History

 Helen and Robert Appel Fellowship in History and Technology

 Robert David Lion Gardiner Fellowship in New York area and Long Island History

 Please explain the fellowship application process.Please refer to link for appropriate fellowship to determine requirements.
 A selection committee will convene approximately one month after the January deadline.
 Successful applicants will be notified in mid-to-late February or early March.